Rasmussen Faculty Member Touches the Lives of Many Students

 “Diane Bishop is an extremely understanding instructor.
 She gets back to students in a timely manner and is extremely understanding.
 She is thorough in explaining all of what she expects with each assignment.
 I am learning a lot from Diane, and I am grasping the concepts because she is very clear with what she expects from us students.
 I am fortunate to have her as my instructor and I highly recommend her to others,” says another student.

 Diane has had many individuals help her along the way, guiding and mentoring her.
 A few Diane noted are Joyce Monfort, one of the faculty that welcomed Diane into the Rasmussen community.
 Diane appreciated her warm welcome and mentorship as she began this journey.
-Mary Muhs, department chair for Early Childhood Education and Human Services at Rasmussen University, continues to inspire Diane with her dedication, support and commitment to the field of early childhood education.
+Dr. Mary Muhs, department chair for Early Childhood Education and Human Services at Rasmussen University, continues to inspire Diane with her dedication, support and commitment to the field of early childhood education.

 Jennifer Stoker is Diane’s dean and has always been accessible and available.
 She has been very receptive to Diane’s questions and provides guidance whenever necessary.